 You can also get triple damages (3 times your damages), or $500, whichever is more, plus attorney’s fees, if:

-The landlord shuts off your electricity, water, heat, or gas AND you told the landlord about it, but the landlord did not try to get back your power within a reasonable time.
+The landlord shuts off your electricity, water, heat, or gas AND you told the landlord about it, but the landlord did not try to get your utilities turned back on within a reasonable time.

 The landlord acted in “bad faith.”
-Bad faith usually means lying, cheating, or knowing that you are doing something wrong but doing it anyway.
+Bad faith usually means lying, cheating, or knowing that something is wrong but doing it anyway.

 If you win money damages, ask the court to let you collect it by taking it off your rent.
 Get a copy of the order.
 If your landlord files an eviction case against you for unpaid rent, show the judge the lockout case order.